DaneWeber/presentations/PragmaticProgrammer/Ch5-bend-or-break.md

  - Decouple in a way that makes sense.
  - Abstract and encapsulate especially where the purpose is different (e.g. a model, controller, view, view-model, presenter, view-of-a-view)
  - Make future changes easier.

+Note: See page 163 for the view-of-a-view graph.